n0an/MyNamesEnvironment/MainWorkflow.md

 - Then copy from Notes to Xcode.
 This action removes unnecessary quotes symbols.
 - 'G' - ENG plist.
 'L' - RUS plist
 9. Upload names images using simulator working directory.
-- Configure ANViewController uploadUsingFileManager() method
+- Pay attention to ANViewController uploadUsingFileManager() method.
+Both parameters configured automatically, when category, gender and race selected:
-  - Specify correct **pathName**.
+  - **pathName**.
 It will be used as directory name in Firebase Storage
-  - Edit **fullFileName** prefix checking clause.
-It's preventing from uploading images from other category and gender
+  - **checkingPrefix** It's preventing from uploading images from other category, race and gender
 - Copy images from *dirPath* to **!toUpload/** directory of simulator working directory.
 And press the **Upload** button.

 10. Move *DoneTable.xlsx* to SourceTables storage directory.
 Rename file using template: